SmingHub/Sming/samples/HttpClient/README.rst

 -----------------

-If you want to see more debug information during compile type you should add the directive *SSL_DEBUG=1*.
+If you want to see more debug information during compile type you should add the directive :envvar:`SSL_DEBUG` =1.
 A recompilation of SmingFramework with SSL support and SSL dubug information can be done with the following
 commands: